-“Live the best years of your life,” is Robert Hawkins mantra.
+“Live the best years of your life,” is Robert’s mantra.
 This 63-year-old Army veteran is full of energy and still has plenty of goals for himself.

-Thanks to the support of the VA team, Robert was connected to the Supportive Services for Veteran Families program (SSVF Program) at Opportunity House.
+Thanks to the support of the VA team, Robert was connected to the Veterans Program at Opportunity House.
 They provided housing support for him which led to his new job at a local hotel.
 His years of being a self-proclaimed neat freak boded well for this new role.
 He’s working and getting help for his PTSD.
 Today, he has a new goal to be in stable housing near his 7 grandchildren.
-“This is my last go round.
+“This is my last go-round.
 I want to give 100% and make the next 10 years the best years of my life,” he added.
-The SSVF program has Robert on the right path.
+Opportunity House helped Robert on the right path.

 Opportunity House welcomes homeless men and women who have served in our military.
 If you need emergency shelter, please call us at 610-37-4696 ext 247.